procrypt/kompose-example/README.md

 # Guestbook example kompose
-`kompose` is a tool to help users familiar with `docker-compose` move to [Kubernetes](http://kubernetes.io).
+`kompose` is a tool to help users, familiar with `docker-compose`, move to [Kubernetes](http://kubernetes.io).
 It takes a Docker Compose file and translates it into Kubernetes resources.

 `kompose` is a convenience tool to go from local Docker development to managing your application with Kubernetes.
 We don't assume that the transformation from docker compose format to Kubernetes API objects will be perfect, but it helps tremendously to start _Kubernetizing_ your application.

-In example we will create OpenShift artifacts for guestbook app from the docker-compose file using `kompose`.
+In this example we will create OpenShift artifacts for guestbook app from the docker-compose file using `kompose`.

 ## Creating OpenShift artifacts.
 This step will create the service.json, deploymentconfig.json and imagestream.json files for OpenShift.